Career as a software tester

 Teaching software testing to 120 students means skipping dry test plans and starting with automation, APIs, and performance testing instead.

-Developer friendliness costs time in the short term, but saves it in the long term - and makes teams measurably happier.
-REST mocks and test interfaces from a real project show what this means in concrete terms.
+Developer friendliness costs time short term, saves it long term and makes teams happier.
+REST mocks and test interfaces show how it works.

 Good ideas don't fail because of logic.
 They fail because change is emotional, and most leaders only speak to the cognitive side.